danielgoehring/PaymentApp-react/README.md

 - Create an account and press Sign Up.
 - Once logged in the user can make payments to other users.
-- The user has the option to log out and log back in with newly created account.
+- The user has the option to log out and log back in with the newly created account.

 ## Table of Contents